microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge04.md

 ## Introduction

-In this challenge, you will browse to FHIR Dashboard app (In-private/Incognito mode) and use the secondary Azure AD tenant dashboard user credentials to sign in and consent to permissions requested for confidential client app to get access to FHIR server. explore patient data and associated patient conditions views in Azure API for FHIR built-in SMART on FHIR applications.
+In this challenge, you will explore patient medical record and SMART on FHIR apps through the FHIR Dashboard app.

 ![SMART on FHIR applications](../images/smart-on-fhir-applications.jpg)